umc-live/hfmt.live/readme.md

 ## Basic use
 *please note: `hfmt.live` is very much an experimental developmental project! this code is possibly unstable and subject to change unexpectedly!*

-The `hfmt.live` server uses the URL to specify a "room", where users may send and receive media streams, as well as messages via Websockets, and may also share files with each other that change the view of the page.
+The `hfmt.live` server uses the URL to specify a "room", where users may send and receive media streams, as well as messages via WebSockets, and may also share files with each other that change the view of the page.

 For example, [https://hfmt.live/demo](https://hfmt.live/demo) enters the room "demo".
 Any user who enters the room "demo" can join and stream their audio and video.
 At the moment there is no authentication, but this may change in the nearish future.